bricesarver/pseudo-it/README.md

 This is being converted into a true (and easier to follow/extend) Python package and will eventually be replaced.

 ***I am currently tracking down I/O issues and/or bugs in various applications used for the nocall masking, possibly with bedtools sort.
-Be aware that using --nocall is EXTREMELY memory intensive for full genomes after reverting to a non-streaming approach this weekend (~400 GB (!) memory footprint for a mammalian genome).
+Be aware that using --nocall is memory intensive for full genomes after reverting back to a non-streaming approach.
 I am converting masking to its own module for ease in logging and exception handling.
 You could also pull the ```devel``` branch which uses the old stream-based processing.***

 Requires: